KrLite/KrLite.github.io/src/content/about/about.md

 Effortlessly share your thoughts in _a calm & dustless space._

-Check posts below for details and view source on [GitHub](https://github.com/the3ash/astro-chiri).
+Check posts for details and view source on [GitHub](https://github.com/the3ash/astro-chiri).